Electronic quantum holography: Technology

 A copper chip is placed in a microscope and cleaned.
 Carbon monoxide molecules are then placed on the surface and moved around.
 When the electrons in copper interact with the carbon monoxide molecules, they create interference patterns that create an electronic quantum hologram.
 This hologram can be read like a stack of pages in a book, and can contain multiple images at different wavelengths.

+In optical quantum holography, information is typically encoded using spatially entangled photon pairs created through spontaneous parametric down-conversion in nonlinear crystals.
+The paired photons exhibit strong correlations in position and momentum that can be measured in the image and Fourier planes of the optical system.
+A spatial light modulator applies a phase pattern to one of the protons, while the second photon passes through a compensating or reference path.
+The phase information does not appear in standard, raw intensity images.
+Instead, the information is accessed by computing second-order intensity correlations between symmetric detector pixels.
+Because the correlation function depends on the relative phase between the photons, it is possible for the hologram to be reconstructed even when only one photon interacts with the phase object.